nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The `STUDENT_NAME` must be an existing student of the tutor.
 Note that there can only be one student's name.
 * The `HOMEWORK_INDEX` must be the index of an existing homework assignment for the specified student.
-* The `DEADLINE` must be in the format given in the support date and time formats appendix.
-* The `DEADLINE` must be in the future.
-* At least one of homework name and deadline must be in the command.
-They cannot be absent concurrently.
+* At least one homework name and deadline must be in the command.
 * A success message will be displayed if the homework assignment is successfully deleted.
 Otherwise, an error message will be displayed.

 Examples: